eloise-weeks/maths-challenge-react/README.md

 # Maths Challenge

-A Maths quiz app for teachers, tutors and students, based on the annual Maths Challenge competition by The UK Maths Trust.
+A Maths quiz app for teachers, tutors and students, based on the annual Maths Challenge competitions by The UK Maths Trust.

 Demo Link: https://eloise-weeks.github.io/maths-challenge-react/